 I have spent more than 20 years administering Linux servers for my own and others' purposes, and then building software on top of them.
 I've learned the ins and outs of domain registrars, DNS and email systems, firewalls, databases, and webservers.
-Meanwhile, I've gone from custom-built PHP/MySQL applications to full-fledged Content Management Frameworks like Drupal.
+Meanwhile, I've gone from custom-built PHP/MySQL applications to full-fledged Content Management Frameworks like Drupal, always pursuing the opensource ethose to contribute.
 I've watched the web evolve into the primary interface most people have with the Internet, and explored many of the various web-based systems, implementing ecommerce sites, re-architecting large websites, managing large scale data migrations, and developing user-focused accessible and usable interface design.

 As a student of cognitive science, I have maintained an interest in this area as terms like AI and neuroscience have become commonplace.
 I am also keenly interested in human learning, development, and how we model technology to support, enhance and uplift humanity.